-The show ran for three series totalling 19 episodes.
-Whilst there is a demand for a fourth series there is nothing planned.
-Interviewed in late April 2014, on BBC5 Live, Tom Hollander said that he did not know whether there would be a fourth series, and that after the third series “we all want to just pause”.
+The show ran for three series totalling nineteen episodes.
+During an interview in late April 2014, on BBC5 Live, Tom Hollander said that he did not know whether there would be a fourth series, and that after the third series “we all want to just pause”.
 He added that “The idea of not doing it any more is sad but also quite attractive, because you wouldn’t want for it to ever get worse.”

 Reverend Adam Smallbone is an Anglican priest who has recently moved from a small rural parish to the “socially disunited” St Saviour in the Marshes in Hackney, East London.

 Adam’s problem is he is unable to turn anyone away from his pastoral care, and therefore finds himself faced with a collection of moral challenges as he balances the needs of genuine believers, people on the streets, and drug addicts, as well as the demands of social climbers using the church to get their children into the best schools.

 Written and Created By: Tom Hollander and James Wood

 Produced By: Big Talk Productions and Handle with Prayer for BBC TV

 Original Transmission Dates: 28th June 2010 – 28th April 2014

 Rev is among the titles available to view on Britbox.